santidiazl/elempleo-scraper/README.md

 The data is then consolidated into a CSV and that was done with the [Pandas](https://pandas.pydata.org/) library.

-NOTE: I found no policy regarding scraping on El Empleo's website therefore I decided to proceed with the script.
+NOTE: I found no policy about scraping on El Empleo's website.